outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - 'kernel function acts like a mapping useful to calculate a difference without converting to the whole space'
       - other examples: regularizers can act like 'activation functions', similar to how randomizers can act like 'averagers'

+    - add to useful generative questions to apply in an interface query for 'representing the xor function':
+      - which variable values would produce input/output connections:
+        - 1 interim layer: which sum of (which weight vector applied to which (weighted input sums))
+        - 2 interim layers: which sum of (which weight vector applied to which weighted input sums of (which weight vector applied to which (weighted input sums)))
+      - which structures are capable of producing different possible output values (sum, weight application function, weight update function) & which structures are capable of filtering those values (error function)
+      - to connect inputs/outputs in a sequence, some version of the inputs (produced by applying a change to the inputs) is required to input into the next step in the sequence
+        - to avoid losing information immediately, a default operation would be to have multiple functions (nodes) in the next step in the sequence, and to forward all inputs to each of the next functions
+          - if the functions on the next step are similar & to avoid repeating calculations, change the inputs to the next step's functions
+          - if the functions on the next step are different, change the inputs to the next step's functions to compound change types
+        - in either case, changing the inputs in some way is advised - how to change the inputs in a useful way:
+          - apply priority (weight) to different inputs, to test possibilities where inputs differ in priority
+          - apply sum to weighted inputs to evaluate the weighted inputs with a function that can map one value (sum of weighted inputs) to another value
+            - these operations assume the sum/weights wont generate similarization in impact on final value of this iteration across node outputs in the same layer

+      - this is a good example of how structures (input-output sequences in time connect problem/solution) can apply to a structure in a way that doesnt invalidate seemingly contradictory structures (input-output networks having loops connecting inputs/outputs applying a solution-finding method to create the solution) applied on another interaction level or to different components of the structure

+    - give example of a sequences & networks' interactions with time (like reducing computations over time, applying operations chronologically, interacting with prior data, adapting over time)

+    - apply structures of variable & error structures to neural network algorithms/params to speed up convergence without losing possible minor change contributions (that are important for edge cases or important when aggregated with other minor change contributions)
+      - randomly missing structures (weight values, node propagations)
+      - randomly embedded node sub-layers of a node or node splitting when a node is more influential
+        - randomly multiple varied similar weight outputs of a particular node to over-prioritize that node
+      - randomly de/re-activated nodes & node structures
+      - randomly apply maximizing, standardizing, or randomizing function to weights
+    - these can be applied when a node is about to be or has recently been deactivated, to check for edge cases
+      - 'would this change have been caught earlier if these nodes hadnt been deactivated'
+    - these can also be applied in structures of other structures
+      - identify convergence-speeding, skippable, neutralizing, redundancy-creating, difference-maximizing weights for a particular layer (as opposed to one weight)

   - problem/solution structures

     - example of why similarities/differences are insufficient